handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 Or by utilizing one of the helper scripts in the root directory:

 *   `npm run in` - Runs a command for the specified project.
 For Example:
-    `npm run in angular-handsontable build` - runs the `build` command for the `@handsontable/angular` project.
+    `npm run in angular build` - runs the `build` command for the `@handsontable/angular` project.
     Shorthands are also available - the aforementioned command works as `npm run in angular build` as well.
 *   `npm run all` - Runs a command for all the packages.
 For example:
     `npm run all build` will run the `build` command for all the defined packages.
-    The order in which the packages are executed is defined in the `./scripts/run-all.js` script.
+    The order in which the packages are executed is defined in the `./scripts/run-all.mjs` script.

 ## Running your first build